 Destination Information Bolaven Plateau - Located in an ancient volcano that erupted millions of years ago, the area spans 50km of southern Laos most vegetated area.
 From an altitude of 800 and 1350m it is green all year round and cooler than the rest of Laos and Thailand.
 Surrounding the plateau there are a number of protected national parks, dramatic waterfalls, remote hill tribes, dense jungle and a taste of some of the world's best coffee beans.
 Pakse - The gateway to southern Laos, sits at the confluence of the Mekong River and the Se Don (Don River).
 The city retains fewer colonial-era buildings remain, but do look for the grandiose, Franco-Chinese-style Chinese Society building in the centre of town.
-Days 13 - 14: Depart Pakse Meals included: Breakfast, Dinner This morning you will check-out of your hotel and transfer to the airport for your overnight flight to Australia, flying via Bangkok.
-Late check-out is not included in our South East Asia group tours.
-If you wish to book a late check-out for your final day, please contact our reservations department who can confirm additional pricing and make this arrangement for you, subject to availability at the hotel.
+Days 13 - 14: Depart Pakse Meals included: Breakfast Fly from Paske or Ubon Airport to Bangkok (flight determined by the local schedule).
+If needed, you'll have the use of a hotel room near Bangkok Airport in the afternoon, before your overnight flight home.
+If booking own flights, do not book a flight departing Bangkok before 17:00pm.
+As flight schedule times are subject to change, please check with our reservations staff before booking own flights.